Using mediation to help you separate

 How much mediation costs

-Mediation isn't free, but it's is quicker and cheaper than going to court.
+Mediation isn't free, but it's quicker and cheaper than going to court.
 If you’re on a low income you might be able to get legal aid to pay for:

-mediation sessions for the person who qualifies
+more mediation sessions - only the person who qualifies for legal aid will be covered

 help from a solicitor after mediation, for example to make your agreement legally binding